-First, ensure you have the GPA and the required test scores for admission.
-For students looking for Early Admissions they must meet the March 15 deadline and requirements no exceptions.
+Next, ensure you have the GPA and the required test scores for admission.
+For students looking for Early Admissions they must meet the March 1st deadline and requirements no exceptions.

-Students are responsible for requesting from their high school counselors to have their unoffical high school transcripts sent to USF Admissions.
-Students must also have their official test scores sent to USF Admissions from the testing company to be considered for Early Admissions by March 15.
+Students are responsible for requesting from their high school counselors to have their unofficial high school transcripts sent to USF Admissions.
+Students must also have their official test scores sent to USF Admissions from the testing company to be considered for Early Admissions by March 1st.

 1. Before beginning the application process, students should carefully read all the information below.
 Do not use your phone to apply!

 2. Students initiate the application process by completing the online USF “Degree Seeking” Application.
 When completing this application they will select the Fall Semester of their high school senior year.
+When it asks, "Will you have graduated from high school prior to enrolling at USF?" say YES.
 DO NOT PAY the application fee and tuition/admissions deposit.
 Both will be waivered.